This post was updated on October 24th, 2019

 - Other Food Intolerances.
 While this comes down to your unique circumstances, there are many other foods that can cause sub-clinical sensitivities that promote inflammation and drive fat storage.
 Common examples include eggs, peanuts, tree nuts, fish and shellfish.

 - Soy Products.
-Yes there’s evidence suggesting soy is anti-inflammatory, but in my view it should stay off the shopping list because of the adverse effects it can have on our estrogen functioning (which promotes fat storage).
+Yes, there’s evidence suggesting soy is anti-inflammatory, but in my view it should generally stay off the shopping list because of the adverse effects it can have on our estrogen functioning (which promotes fat storage).
+I make an exception here for fermented soy products.

 - Processed Meats.
 While they’re unlikely to be a primary problem food, I recommend avoiding processed meats because of the other junk that goes into making them.
-Sugar, dairy proteins, MSG, nitrates and nitrites etc. None of these additives makes losing weight easier.
+Sugar, dairy proteins, MSG and nitrites etc. None of these additives makes losing weight easier.

-- Coffee.
-Coffee goes against the grain of many of the strategies described throughout this article.
+- Caffeine.
+Caffeine goes against the grain of many of the strategies described throughout this article.
 It increases cortisol and insulin levels, can disrupt sleep, and may harm your gut.
 Not really the friend you need when you’re trying to lose weight with PCOS…

 - Alcohol.
-Most women with PCOS underestimate the harmful effects of alcohol which are made worse by our diagnosis (Vassilatou 201459; Kelley et al. 201460).
+Most women with PCOS underestimate the harmful effects of alcohol which are made worse by our increased rates of non-alcoholic fatty liver disease (Vassilatou 201459; Kelley et al. 201460).
 Even small amounts of alcohol consumption can be more harmful for women like us and we all know that drinking less is a simple way to lose weight.

 If you can afford to see a Functional Medicine doctor or Naturopathic doctor (which I highly recommend), then they’re likely to give you this list of foods to avoid even before they’ve seen your test results.
 A well-informed doctor like the types I just mentioned will normally have you eliminate these problem foods as a first line therapy for most chronic illnesses because doing so is incredibly effective and it costs so little to implement.